 Executive Director – A-Bank

 He has helped moved A bank to focus on Agri value chain financing.
-A bank is probably the only local bank in Myanmar which focuses Agri, SME and Green Financing.
+A bank is probably the only local bank in Myanmar which focuses on Agri, SME and Green Financing.
 Under his leadership, A bank has obtained Credit Guarantee from Rabo bank, has been selected by WWF EU and German savings bank as green financing program Bank.
 A bank has financed many successful Agri and SME financing.
-Most notable Milestones include (Amara coffee, Shwe Taung Thu coffee association, Avocado Packaging factory, Natural farm fresh Solar dryer, solar pumping system installments scheme in Dry zone, local MFI lending (providing fundings to second tier Local MFIs).
+Most notable Milestones include (Amara coffee, Shwe Taung Thu coffee association, Avocado Packaging factory, Natural farm fresh Solar dryer, solar pumping system installments scheme in Dry zone, local MFI lending (providing fundings to second-tier Local MFIs).

 Regional Chapter Manager – ANDE ESEA

 Director & Co-Founder – Anthem Asia